PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 <img src="../img/scheduling_jobs.png" alt="scheduling" width="600" align="middle">

-## What is Slurm?
+## What is SLURM?

-[Slurm](https://slurm.schedmd.com/) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system:
+[SLURM](https://slurm.schedmd.com/) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system:
 - Allocates access to resources for some duration of time.
 - Provides a framework for starting, executing, and monitoring work on the set of allocated nodes.
 - Arbitrates contention for resources by managing a queue.

-How does Slurm ensure that resources are shared in a fair and balanced way between competing users?
+How does SLURM ensure that resources are shared in a fair and balanced way between competing users?
-A key quantity is the *Job Priority*, which Slurm computes based on
+A key quantity is the *Job Priority*, which SLURM computes based on
 - **Age:** The length of time a job has been waiting.
 - **Fair-share:** The difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed.
 - **Job size:** The number of nodes and duration of time a job is allocated.
 - **Partition:** A factor associated with each node partition.

-## How is the Slurm scheduler used?
+## How is the SLURM scheduler used?

-*Jobs* can be run on PDC clusters using Slurm in two different ways:
+*Jobs* can be run on PDC clusters using SLURM in two different ways:
 - **Batch jobs**
-  - The user prepares a *batch script* with directives to Slurm about the number of nodes and time duration requested for the job, along with commands which perform the desired calculations.
+  - The user prepares a *batch script* with directives to SLURM about the number of nodes and time duration requested for the job, along with commands which perform the desired calculations.
-  - The script is *submitted* to the batch queue, Slurm evaluates its priority and starts executing it when it reaches the front of the queue.
+  - The script is *submitted* to the batch queue, SLURM evaluates its priority and starts executing it when it reaches the front of the queue.
   - When the job is finished, the user retrieves the output files.
 - **Interactive jobs**